 It’s too cold for him to cry.
 Needing something, Eria picks up smoking again, right then and there.

 Shortly after the announcement of the Schemas for the Industrialization of the Nation, the National Law was enacted.
 Along came its enforcers, the Delima – Delicate Matters Police.
 Their express purpose was to isolate any element suspected of ‘jeopardising the development of the country’.
-In practice, this meant leftists, women who had had enough, and the people who actually laboured for its ceaseless development.
+In practice, this meant radical writers, leftists, women who had had enough, and striking workers.
 Eria was there for the special police’s first raid back in 1906, as a cub too young to drink with the Christian Socialists.
 They had gathered for the usual shit-talking while shit-faced in their favourite bar-slash-makeshift headquarters.

 Back inside, Eria nearly crushes his nose in stress.